owkin/fedeca/README.md

 ```
 The cloning itself should take less than 5 seconds and the pip install
 should take around 1 min and 30 seconds.
-Please note, however, that the repo contains artefacts of results of all
+Please note, however, that the repo contains artefacts of experiments' results,
-experiments, which allow for the reproduction of figures contained in the
+which allow for the reproduction of figures contained in the article without having to rerun
-article without having to rerun all the experiments.
-The size of the repo is
+corresponding experiments.
+The size of the repo is therefore not negligeable (~88M), and
-therefore considerable (~88M), and the actual time spent on cloning may
-therefore vary depending on the internet bandwidth.
+the actual time spent on cloning may vary depending on the internet bandwidth.

 If you plan on developing, you should also install the pre-commit hooks